top of page

 We are committed to providing outstanding training to graduate practicum students, post-doctoral fellows, and other learners in the mental health field.
 We offer a competitive salary, access to health insurance with dental and vision coverage for all fellows.
 We are also lucky enough to be located in the affordable and vibrant city of Durham (A Top 10 Place to Live in the US!) in the Research Triangle of North Carolina (Raleigh-Durham-Chapel Hill).

 Training Director: The current training director is Dr. Kathryn Byars.
-Dr. Byars is a founding member and co-owner of the TAP Clinic, as well as a primary supervisor for the Adult DBT fellowship.
+Dr. Byars is a founding member and co-owner of the TAP Clinic, as well as a primary supervisor for the Adult track Emotion Dysregulation & Resilience & Well-being concentrations.
 She has extensive experience in a variety of evidence-based practices and a true passion for the training program.
-She leads the professional development didactic across all fellowship tracks and also leads the Advanced DBT didactic for the DBT fellows.
+She leads the professional development didactic across all fellowship tracks and co-leads the empirically supported treatments didactic.
 To learn more about the fellowship program or be sent the full brochures, please contact Dr. Byars (byars@tapclinicnc.com).

 bottom of page